 A good analogy for how/what type of service bus to choose, (ESB, ETL, messaging, queue, etc.), is the motherboard architecture in PCs and laptops.
 Your ability to add new services to your platform, (i.e. a new data source), is similar to the strategy you would use to plug future hardware into your computer.
 Two common methods are PCI and USB.

 Because PCI sits on the main bus and operates close to the on-board controllers and processor, it can replace existing hardware, (like the default video card, or even the service bus itself).
-PCI gives you tremendous performance advantages, but to use it you have to master many OS and hardware nuances and deal with some low level plumbing to boot.
+PCI gives you tremendous performance advantages, but to use it you have to master many OS and hardware nuances and deal with some low level plumbing.
 On the other hand, if you have a laptop, the motherboard architecture doesn’t support PCI, (that’s what makes the laptop portable), so the most common way to expand it is via USB.
 Due to its ‘universal’ nature, USB doesn’t provide the same low level system integration as PCI, but it does solve most common peripheral integration needs.

 To the ends user, the end result of the PCI and USB architectures is almost identical.
-Both allow him to add new hardware to his computer, but each has implementation and core missions which are significantly different.
+Both allow him to add new hardware to his computer, but each has implementation and mission objectives which are significantly different.
 The same applies to ESB, (products like OSB or WebSphere), and business process integration tools, (products like Talend and Ab-Initio).
 Whereas an ESB is measured by its deep coupling, ETL/BPI tools are measured by their ability to add new data sources and create faster data mappings and transformations.

 Viva la petite difference